HL7/davinci-dtr/input/pagecontent/specification.md

 * If there are multiple coverages whose payers are supported by the DTR app, the app will allow the user to select the coverage(s) to use DTR for.
 (Each coverage selected would result in a separate QuestionnaireResponse.)
 * The DTR app will hit an operation endpoint on the payer (likely similar to that used internally by the CRD service) passing the order and coverage to determine the DTR ruleset.

-> Note: this operation will not have a token allowing the payer to access any information other than what's in the order.
+> **NOTE:** this operation will not have a token allowing the payer to access any information other than what's in the order.
 This means that the ruleset will often be broader (i.e., more questions and more questionnaire logic) than when the ruleset is determined within CRD.

 #### Starting a New Session
 To start a new session outside of the context of the CRD workflow, a user or EHR should initiate the launch and pass DTR a fhirContext with the “Order” and “Coverage” fields filled.
 The DTR app **SHALL** use this information to invoke the `$questionnaire-package` operation on the payer server, which should return a Questionnaire and associated CQL resources.
 If the base endpoint of the payer server is contained in the `Coverage` resource extension, then the app can be automatically launched.
 Otherwise, a user will have to manually select which payer to interact with.